 Continuing Education Required by Employer

-According to Brady Ware & Company, continuing education expenses required by your employer no longer qualify as deductions thanks to the 2018 Tax Cuts and Jobs Act.
+Continuing education expenses required by your employer no longer qualify as deductions thanks to the 2018 Tax Cuts and Jobs Act.
 An exception exists for self-employed individuals, who should file Schedule C, Schedule C-EZ, or Schedule F to claim such deductions.

 Employer Educational Assistance Program